GovTechSG/apex-cloud-auth/docs/dev/jwt-auth.md

 With the **public key** generated, the developer will have to either,

 - Publish a JWKS (JSON Web Key Set) endpoint ([RFC7517](https://www.rfc-editor.org/rfc/rfc7517#appendix-A.1)) in the Endian [format](#example-of-jwks) typically in the URL of https://your-domain/.well-known/jwks.json, or
-- Provide a string text of JWKS in the same [format](#example-of-jwks) when creating the APEX Application.
+- In the APEX API Portal or API Manager, provide a string text of JWKS in the same [format](#example-of-jwks) when creating the APEX Application.

 Do note that your key ID (kid) is used to identify your signing key in case more than 1 key exists in the JWKS (such as for purposes of key rotation).